 As whole life insurance accumulates cash and can be used in a variety of ways at various stages of life, therefore, it is a great investment for many people.
 It also provides a guaranteed death benefit for your family.
 It is a tax-efficient way of building your net worth in total while retaining some flexibility of using the funds as needs arise.

-How whole life insurance works as an investment?
+How does whole life insurance work as an investment?

 When you pay the premiums of your whole life insurance, a portion goes towards paying the cost of insurance; some is put towards the administrative fields and sales, while the rest of the money goes towards the cash value of the policy.